 Carpenter ants can be destructive, and the damage they cause can be expensive to repair.
 The best way to treat this pest is to prevent them before they ever find a way into your home.
+Here's what to do about carpenter ants.

-Luckily, there are many things homeowners can do to prevent carpenter ants.
 For one, carpenter ants need a constant water source to survive, so eliminating moisture or standing water on your property can help to deter them.
 Consider using a dehumidifier in crawl spaces, basements and attics that are prone to dampness.

 Homeowners can also trim tree branches and shrubs away from their home, as these often provide highways inside for ants and other pests.
 In addition, fill any gaps or cracks on the outside of the home with silicone caulk.
 Firewood and other wood building materials should be stored at least 20 feet from your home, and at least five inches off of the ground.